quintel/documentation/docs/main/co2-overview-per-sector.md

 title: Overview of emissions per sector
 ---

-The ETM's main CO<sub>2</sub> is displayed below.
+The ETM's main CO<sub>2</sub> chart is displayed below.
 This chart is shown when clicking on the CO<sub>2</sub> dashboard item at the bottom of your screen and in the [overview section](https://pro.energytransitionmodel.com/scenario/overview/introduction/total-co-sub-2-sub-emissions).

 ![District heating share in households](/img/docs/total_co2_emissions.png)